 Walking around in the street, quite often you can spot monks.
 They’re not as numerous as in Myanmar, but still, they’re present.
 Next to the independence monument, there’s a park, and at the end of the day, many locals “exercise’ there.
 When I say exercise, I mean they’re walking.
 Dozens of locals, adults, but also children and teenagers walk around the park, wearing their jogging suits.
 Quite funny to see.
 And in the evening, you can spot rats outside.

 Regarding food, it’s more or less the same as the neighboring countries.
 Many typical Asian dishes, but at the same time you can feel the French influence.
 Cambodia was also part of Indochina, this former French colony.
+By the way, here’s where to eat Khmer food in Phnom Penh.
 Like Luang Prabang in Laos, when you go to a bar or a restaurant, if you order anything called “happy-something”, it’s a subliminal message telling you there’s drug in it.
 Get a happy pizza to eat a pizza with weed in it, same for happy tea, happy mojito…

 I kept hearing about a place I had to see in Phnom “cause it’s breathtaking“, the Royal Palace.
 I went there and I’m not gonna lie, the palace is wonderful.
 However, I felt like the palace wasn’t worth the 10 dollars I paid to get there.
 First off, the palace is crowded!
 Once you’re in there, there’s actually the royal palace and several temples around it.
 We cannot get in the royal palace, you cannot take pictures of several temples and many areas are not accessible…